In a previous article, we discussed the definition of frailty, how it affects us as we age and the very important symptom of muscle mass loss.

-At the next appointment, Dr. Emhof noticed an increase in muscle mass in my arms and chest, but I was still lacking from the waist down.
+After all this exercise, my doctor noticed an increase in muscle mass in my arms and chest, but I was still lacking from the waist down.

-In Part 1 we discussed how frailty increases about the time we get to be 75.
+We have already discussed how frailty increases about the time we get to be 75.
 That downward spiral accelerates if we don’t begin to work on our muscle mass and our heart by our 50s.

 Frailty is when we have many things wrong with us.
 When your doctor notices this, a geriatric assessment is conducted, where the doctor counts the number of things we have wrong, or the number of deficits we exhibit.